yukshimizu/bootc-rhel-management-demo/SETUP_AWS.md

         - Type: password
         - Answer variable name: `registry_passwd`

-NOTE: Before running the workflow for update, **your image repository needs to be marked as public**.
+NOTE: Before running the workflow for update, **your image registry needs to be marked as public**.